kpj/kpj.github.io/source/linux/SetupEncryptedArchlinux.md

-# Setting up and Encrypted Archlinux
+# Setting up Archlinux with Encrypted Disk

 ## Preparing the Installation Image